MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/test-and-deploy/streaming.md

+---
+title: Iteration and debugging
+description: Iteration and debugging
+parent: Test and Experience Overview
+---

 # Streaming your application to a device

 These options detail how to stream your application to the device of your choice.
 Streaming your application allows for rapid iteration and development, as the application runs locally on your machine, without the need to compile and install onto your device.
 It also allows you to use Unity's plethora of in-editor debugging tools and features.